pustotnik/zenmake/README.md

 WAF is a great build system.
 It has a lot of possibilities.
 I like it and have some experience with it.
 But for me it's meta build system.
 You can build your projects only with WAF and nothing else.
 But before you should learn a lot about this system.
 So it is not easy to use.

 #### ninja
 Well.
 I don't know a lot about this system.
-I know that it used as backend in Meson and CMake.
-And as I understand this systems definitely is not easy to use and it requires a lot of actions to use.
+I know that it is used as backend in Meson and CMake.
+And as I understand that this systems definitely is not easy to use and it requires a lot of actions to use.

 #### Meson
 It's really not bad build system which uses ninja as a backend to build.
 I tried to use it.
 And as result I don't like some features of it: